cloudflare/workers-docs/README.md

 This project contains the static website content for the [Cloudflare Workers documentation](https://workers.cloudflare.com/docs/).

-## Running Locally

-# Install
+## Install

 Ensure you have the the following installed:

 - [Hugo](https://github.com/gohugoio/hugo) version 0.32.2
 - [node](https://nodejs.org/en/download/) version 9

 Before building; in order to make sure this succeeds, make sure you are connected to the VPN and have added your private key to your `ssh-agent` using:

 `ssh-add -K ~/.ssh/id_rsa` (yours might be named differently, just make sure you use a private key file (no .pub extension))

 ## Usage